HeartofTheForce/Heart.Parsing/README.md

 ## Operator Precedence Parsing
 Uses a modified Shunting-yard algorithm to parse precedence\
-Operators are considered in a given parsing step using their nullable left/right precedences
+Operators are considered in a given parsing step based on their nullable left & right precedence
   - Nullary (null, null)
   - Prefix  (null, *)
   - Postfix (*, null)